Mexican National Who Raped And Murdered 7-Year-Old Girl Will Never Be Executed

 Lopez had actually worked for Johnson in the past, and Johnson even invited the man who spoke very little English into his home on a few occasions.
 This man, who took Johnson’s granddaughter from him, would later be identified as Bernadino Zuniga.

-Around noon, Johnson returned to the house, to find April missing.
+Around noon, Johnson returned to the house to find April missing.
 Panicked, he phoned the Alexander County Sheriff’s Department, while his wife and the girl’s parents continued searching for her.

-Johnson told Sheriff Thomas E. Bebber that he had seen “Lopez” in a cab, headed towards his property a few hours earlier.
+Johnson told Sheriff Thomas E. Bebber that he had seen Lopez in a cab, headed towards his property a few hours earlier.
 The sheriff issued a BOLO alert for a Mexican male “approximately 5 foot, 9, 155 pounds, wearing blue jeans, a blue or gray shirt.”

 The arrest affidavit was graphic and painted a clear picture of what happened to the little girl.